jwplayer/buildpipe-buildkite-plugin/README.rst

 - A stair is a group of steps.
 It can have a scope of "project" or "stair".
 Scope "project" creates a step for each project changed while scope "stair" creates only one step.
 - You can also limit a stair's scope using tag rules.
 For example, pyproject has tag "docker-only" and so will include the build step; but jsproject won't have that step.
 - Any git file changes that are subpaths of either project's path will trigger steps for each project.
-- In addition, pyproject has jsproject as a dependency: any changes in jsproject will trigger steps for pyproject to be included in the pipeline.
-Dependencies are paths.
+- In addition, pyproject has path jsproject as a dependency: any changes in jsproject will trigger steps for pyproject to be included in the pipeline.
+Note dependencies are paths and not projects.
 - Stairs with "deploy: true" will only happen in master branch between 9am and 5pm ET during weekdays that are not New Year's Eve or Day.
 - Project jsproject will never create step deploy-staging.
+- Files ending with .md or .ini files under pyproject will be ignore from triggering deploy steps.

 In the above config, if only files under `pyproject` were touched and the merge happened during business hours, then buildpipe would create the following steps: